saltstack/salt-enhancement-proposals/0020-py-version-support.md

 When will this happen?
 ----------------------
-This Python Version Support change will go into affect as soon as it is approved, but will first impact the Sodium Release.
+This Python Version Support change will go into effect as soon as it is approved, but will first impact the Sodium Release.
 The Sodium Release is due to be released in June and will support Python versions >= 3.5.

 ## Alternatives
 [alternatives]: #alternatives

-- Alternative is to keep supporting insecure Python versions that line up with supported operating systems
+- Alternative is to keep supporting End of Life Python versions that line up with supported operating systems

 ## Unresolved questions
 [unresolved]: #unresolved-questions